everx-labs/TonNfcClientSwift/README.md

 ## Simple example

 For each NFC card operation there is a function in TonNfcClientSwift API.
-These functions use callbacks mechanism to output results into caller.
+These functions use callbacks mechanism to output results into the caller.
 We defined the following callback types for this.

 ```swift
 public typealias NfcResolver = ((Any) -> Void)